sobiarizwan19/Isharay/README.md

-# ASL Video Translation System
+# ISHARAY ASL Video Translation System

 A FastAPI-based application that translates American Sign Language (ASL) from video files into natural English text using YOLO-based sign detection and Google Gemini AI for interpretation.